John Fleck (footballer): Blackburn Rovers

 After just 4 league appearances for Sheffield United in the first half of the 2023-24 season, with his only start being in a damaging 5–0 defeat to fellow promoted side Burnley, Fleck joined EFL Championship side Blackburn Rovers on 1 February 2024 on a deal until the end of the season.
 Fleck made his Blackburn debut in a 2–2 draw against Preston North End on 17 February, a game in which he had to come off injured after 17 minutes.
 The shin injury sustained in this match subsequently kept him out for the rest of the season.

 He was not named on Blackburn's retained list for the upcoming season, although the club made note that they are in ongoing discussions with his representatives.

 Chesterfield

 On 10 September 2024, Fleck joined League Two club Chesterfield on a contract until the end of the season.

 On 19 June 2025, the club announced he had signed a new contract.
+On 22 May 2026, the club announced the player was being released.